Reasoning Questions for Competitive Exams

 • Keep the best of resources by your side.
 While preparing for competitive exams, materials that follow the latest syllabus are an important prerequisite.
 It not only aids your direction of preparation but also helps you work on your strong and weak areas.

-• Read the logical reasoning questions carefully.
+• Read the logical reasoning ability questions carefully.
 The answer to the question is often hidden in plain sight, but the barrier of jargon and sentences leads you in a different direction.
 In order to not regret wasting precious time on petty calculations, read every question meticulously and then answer it.

 • Do not use your prior information or knowledge.
 Reasoning questions on syllogism and word problems are not accurately based on real-life situations and often make assumptions.
-So, answer logic reasoning questions on the information mentioned and not anything else.
+So, answer logic reasoning ability questions on the information mentioned and not anything else.

 • Terminologies & Triggers.
 One out of five questions may contain a few terminologies or triggers, prior knowledge of which helps you in getting to your answers quickly.
 These types of reasoning questions include ‘should be’ or ‘must be’ and sports, finance, and basic science, amongst others.